fearlessfrog/discourse-not-risk/README.md

 This is an MVP.
 It intentionally does not include cards, objectives, teams, AI players, fog of war, or a polished admin UI.

-If people use it or like the idea I might add things, plus of course feel free to fork and add away.
+If people use it or like the idea I might add some more things (like an Admin UI and settings), plus of course feel free to fork and add away yourself.

 ## Screenshot